dawkin/udacity_object_detection_project/Write_up.md

 This way a vehicle can detect obstacle to avoid.

 # Set up
-To execute this training the provided workspace was used.
+To execute this training, the provided workspace was used.
 All the different steps to execute this project can be found inside the file README.md

 # Dataset